Sistemo: run real Linux machines on your own hardware with one command

 sudo sistemo up

-sistemo vm deploy debian
+sistemo machine deploy debian

-sistemo vm ssh debian
+sistemo machine ssh debian

 The problem it solves